kianzohoury/VAE/README.md

 machine learning, this lower-dimensional space is referred to as the _latent space_.
 Autoencoders, which we will discuss below, aim to represent high-dimensional data, such as MNIST digits $X \in \mathbb{R}^{784}$ in a much simpler form, $Z \in \mathbb{R}^{d}$.

-In the following section, we will examine the autoencoder, which serves as a stepping stone for understanding the VAE, which imposes a limitation on the structure of the latent space that leads to significantly more powerful generative capabilities.
+Autoencoders are a stepping stone for understanding the VAE, which imposes a limitation on the structure of the latent space that leads to significantly more powerful generative capabilities.

 ### What is an Autoencoder?
 An autoencoder (Fig. 2) is a neural network typically used in unsupervised learning tasks,